reasonml/reason/README.md

 ocamlfind ocamlc -package reason ...
 ```

-Convert Your Project to Reason:
+Convert Your Project from OCaml to Reason:
 ------------------------------------------------------------
 `Reason` includes a program `reasonfmt` which will parse and print and
 convert various syntaxes.
 You can specify which syntax to parse, and